brianhouse/art_and_code/units/6_emergence/description.md

 ## Code

-The introduction of the previous unit, **interface**, brought us the possibility of animation.
-While brushes are a form of animation, they're not one that simulates autonomous elements moving on their own, which is what we're going to explore now.
+The introduction of the previous unit, **interface**, brought us the possibility of animation with the introduction of the `draw()` function.
+While brushes are a form of animation, our emphasis was on using the mouse coordinates and cumulatively layering.
+But by clearing the canvas each frame, we can create motion graphics

+ they're not one that simulates autonomous elements moving on their own, which is what we're going to explore now.
 In addition to providing a means of creating animated effects, this also introduces the possibility of creating dynamic systems that don't need direct human input to create rich and surprising images.

 ### Motion